 Papercraft: Triple Loop Paper Ball

-Do it with friends or family in person or over a video call!
+Do it with friends or family in person or get your cat to help you out!
 This comes with an origin story, instructions, and a printable cutout template.

 Comic: The Purpose